captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (Answers the phone.)
 Hello?
 (It's Sharon's son.)
 Oh!
 Uh.
 Hello.
-IE.
-Oh, this is ---
-## ROBYN:
+Hi.
-your mother's roommate.
+Oh, this is Robyn, your mother's roommate.
 Yeah, nice to meet you as well.
 Yeah, your mom is -
-(On a sudden whim, SHARON starts shaking her head frantically. ---
+(On a sudden whim, SHARON starts shaking her head frantically.
+ROBYN pauses, startled.
-## ROBYN:
-pauses, startled.
 Head-shaking continues.)
 Your mom is not
 available
 right now.